YerYangSD/flatiron-frontend-phase-1-project/note.md

 - [ ] Populate fruit nutrition values for each fruit selected
   - [x] adds html elements to store fruit nutrition values
   - [x] grab the html elements and append fruit nutrition values to it
+- [ ] search two fruits to compare the nutrition values
+  - [x] add two input tags in the header
+  - [x] add type attribute to the input tags and add "search" as the value
+  - [x] add placeholder to the input tags